daattali/beautiful-jekyll/_posts/2022-04-13-CV behavior-1.md

 # Paper Title
-Using an EfficientNet-LSTM for the recognition of single Cow’s motion behaviours in a complicated environment
+Using an EfficientNet-LSTM for the recognition of single Cow’s motion behaviors in a complicated environment

 ## Keyword
-Behaviour recognition, Livestock, EffecientNet, BiFPN, LSTM
+behavior recognition, Livestock, EffecientNet, BiFPN, LSTM